CoCo3-org/Retro.NET/README.md

 6/17/2024 10:45 PM: And just like that -- 8 months go by w/o even looking at it!!

-Back to it, I need to make progress and see if a can generate 6809 code for the other I'm working on -- 6809 SBC & Breadboarding a CoCo1.
+Back to it, I need to make progress and see if a can generate 6809 code for the other project I'm working on -- 6809 SBC & Breadboarding a CoCo1.

 ---